 9. Keep Up With Trends

 You want your site to be relevant.
 This is where you need a web designer that keeps up with trends.
-Ask them for examples of their work and then compare that to what you like and see going on in your industry today.
-If they haven't kept up with the trends, they're probably a bad choice.
+Professional web designers have portfolios that you can review to get a sense of their work.
+Compare their portfolio to what you like and see going on in your industry today.
+If they haven’t kept up with the trends, they’re probably a bad choice.

 10. Aren’t Super Cheap

-We all want a deal, but when it comes to web design, the old "you get what you pay for" saying is true.
-There are a number of great low-cost options, but for a customized site expect to pay anywhere around $4000 and up.
+We all want a deal, but when it comes to web design services, the old “you get what you pay for” saying is true.
+There are a number of great low-cost options, but for a customized site expect to pay anywhere around $6000 and up.
 When investing this type of money into a site, you will typically have better function and a more secure site than if you use a free platform.

 When it comes to building your brand online, your website is your digital front door.
 Make sure you take time and do your research before hiring a web designer.
-Investing in your company's digital presence is money and time well spent.
-If you have questions, comment below or if you need a new site, contact us.
-We'd be more than happy to help you through the process.
+Investing in your company’s digital presence is money and time well spent.
+If you have questions about your web design projects or if you need a new site, contact us.
+We’d be more than happy to help you through the web design process.